Tropical Storm Ewiniar (2018): Mainland China

 Ewiniar brought heavy rain to South China and Jiangnan for seven days, affecting 211,200 people with floods and landslides.
 Rainfall totals exceeded 250 mm over 66,000 km2 of land.
 A peak rainfall accumulation of 845 mm was observed at Luotang Reservoir in Guangdong.
 Eight cities saw new records for highest daily rainfall in June.
 In Hainan, schools were closed in the capital Haikou.
 About 5,530 people (mostly fishermen) were moved to safety.
 High-speed rail services around the island were suspended and the Yuehai Ferry halted operations, while dozens of flights were cancelled at Haikou Meilan International Airport and Sanya Phoenix International Airport.
 The Qiongzhou Strait was closed to passenger ships on June 4 and 5.
 In Guangdong, 73,000 residents were evacuated to over 3,000 emergency shelters.
 At Guangzhou Baiyun International Airport, 73 outbound flights and 71 inbound flights were cancelled.
 A total of 404 ships docked in the Port of Zhanjiang for shelter.

-The passage of Ewiniar resulted in 13 fatalities and ¥5.19 billion (US$ million) of damage.
+The passage of Ewiniar resulted in 13 fatalities and direct economic losses of ¥5.19 billion (US$ million).
 Landslides killed five people in Xinxing County and caused another person in Jiangmen to go missing.
 Twenty-nine houses collapsed and 27,350 hectare of crops were damaged.
 In Foshan, two women died after being electrocuted by faulty electrical wiring on a digital billboard at a bus stop.
 Ewiniar also spawned a tornado in Dali, which blew off a market's 400 m2 roof and damaged three cars but caused no casualties.
 A construction site in Nansha District collapsed under strong winds, killing one and injuring eight others.
 Heavy rain caused the exterior of a building in Longgang District, Shenzhen, to collapse, resulting in four deaths and four injuries.
 Roads were blocked by floods in Haikou, disrupting traffic.
 Floods occurred during the National College Entrance Examinations on June 7–8, obstructing students' travel.
 Police and firefighters were dispatched to ensure students and teachers could reach their examination centers safely and on time.
 In Zhaoqing, 200 students were ferried to their examination centers using trucks, dinghies, and steamboats.
 Insured losses in Guangdong (excluding the city of Shenzhen) were approximately ¥300 million (US$ million).
 Authorities allocated ¥290,000 (US$) of funds for disaster relief and distributed bottled water, food, tents, beds, and towels to displaced residents.